 'Blue Bloods': How This Week's Episode Hinted at Jamie and Eddie Having a Baby

-Officer Eddie Janko and Sgt.
-Jamie Reagan do not always see eye-to-eye, and they had another big disagreement in this week's Blue Bloods episode.
-However, "For Whom The Bell Tolls" had another hint that the couple might want to expand their family in the future.
-The episode also featured dramatic storylines involving the other Reagan family members.
+Blue Bloods favorites, Officer Eddie Janko and Sgt.
+Jamie Reagan might not always see eye-to-eye, but they had another big disagreement in last week's episode, originally airing Friday, March 26.
+In "For Whom The Bell Tolls," the series hinted that the couple might want to expand their family in the future.
+But will all go as planned?

 Jamie (Will Estes) once again flexed his muscles as a sergeant by punishing Officer Luis Diaz (guest star Jacob Dickey) for coming in late for the third time.
 Although Diaz said his wife is pregnant and suffering from morning sickness, Jamie said he could not let the tardiness slide again.
 So, Jamie gave Diaz street duty.
 Eddie (Vanessa Ray) pleaded with Jamie to drop the punishment, but Jamie stood firm.
 She later admitted that she was serving as a temporary union rep at the precinct and she did not want to have to go against Jamie in front of their superior officer to plead her case.